newrelic-experimental/nr1-dashboard-history/synthetics/README.md

 If you want to make this functionality generally accessible to all permitted users, use the `createDashboardMappings.js` - this will support deploying the app to multiple accounts, and is the most flexible overall.
 It does have a higher burden of configuration, as you will need to define all target accounts in the script.
 (Each account has to be individually defined, as each account requires its own `LICENSE KEY` in order to write the data out into the correct account space.)

+## How do I use the scripts?

+Once you have determined which script is appropriate, simply set it up as an [API Synthetic Monitor](https://docs.newrelic.com/docs/synthetics/synthetic-monitoring/scripting-monitors/write-synthetic-api-tests/) in New Relic Synthetics.
+Each script has some configuration attributes that need to be set up - details on these are included in the script itself.

 ## Other considerations

 ### Monitor frequency